 King's does not normally accept paper copies of the graduate application form as applications must be made online.
 However, if you are unable to access the online graduate application form, please contact the relevant admissions/School Office at King's for advice.

 We aim to turn around applications within four weeks.
-There is an additional fee of £250 for courier services.

 PERSONAL STATEMENT & SUPPORTING INFORMATION